MicrosoftDocs/fabric-docs/docs/get-started/fabric-terminology.md

 ## Synapse Data Warehouse

 - **SQL Endpoint:** The SQL Endpoint on the lakehouse allows a user to transition from the Lake view of the lakehouse (which supports data engineering and Apache Spark) to the SQL experiences that a data warehouse provides, supporting Transact-SQL (T-SQL).
-For more information, see [SQL Endpoint](../data-warehouse/data-warehousing.md#sql-endpoint) article.
+For more information, see [SQL Endpoint](../data-warehouse/data-warehousing.md#sql-endpoint).

 - **Warehouse:** The warehouse functionality is a traditional data warehouse and supports the full transactional T-SQL capabilities you would expect from an enterprise data warehouse.
-For more information, see [Data warehouse](../data-warehouse/data-warehousing.md#data-warehouse) article.
+For more information, see [Synapse data warehouse](../data-warehouse/data-warehousing.md#synapse-data-warehouse).

 ## Real-time Analytics